sky-music/sky-music.github.io/how-to-read.md

 <p>This signifies a pause in the song.</p>

 <p>Please note that all the sheets on this website are fan made and are the creators own interpretation.
-If already know the song and it's rythm in your head it will help reading the music sheets here.</p>
+If you already know the song and it's rythm in your head it will help reading the music sheets here.</p>

 If you notice any errors on a sheet or require any further assitance come and join our <a href="https://sky-pod.github.io/discord.html">Discord</a>.